g4eml/OpenMD9600_Remote_Head/README.md

 The components needed to assemble the boards are easily available and a parts list is provided with Farnell, Mouser and Digikey part numbers.

-The only difficult parts to solder are the ribbon cable connectors and the digital potentiometer chip.
+The only difficult parts to solder are the ribbon cable connectors and the two SOT23-6 chips.
 However these can both be done with very carefull hand soldering.

 ### Programming the Raspberry Pi Pico.